-The U.S. Department of Energy has a guide to explain simple energy savers around the home.
+So the U.S. Department of Energy has a guide to explain simple energy savers.
+That’s also around the home.
 There is also federal assistance for low-income families to help make their homes more energy efficient.
-And now there’s David Findley’s new book, “Do-It-Yourself Home Energy Audits: 140 Simple Solutions to Lower Energy Costs, Increase Your Home’s Efficiency, and Save the Environment (McGraw-Hill).”
-This edition is part of the Green Guru Guides, a group of how-to books (published on acid-free, recycled post-consumer fiber) on living a more environmentally-sensitive life.

-“Energy’s a big problem for everyone,” says Seth Leitman, editor of the Green Guru Guides.
+“Energy is a big problem for everyone,” says Seth Leitman, editor of the Green Guru Guides.
 “People should understand, the more they save on energy, the more they’re reducing their carbon footprint.”

 Finally, you do not need an engineering degree to perform a Do It Yourself Home energy audit on your own home.
 It’s all with a bit of preparation and moreover some common sense.
 Because you can easily find many opportunities.
 That’s to cut your home heating, cooling, lighting and appliance costs.